deshayk/deshayk/README.md

 ![banner](/April2022%20Banner.png)
 <h3 align="center">
-    Hi, I'm DeShay, the Web3 Developer and Technical Writer.
+    Hi, I'm DeShay, a Blockchain Developer and Technical Writer.
 </h3>

 As a life-long learner, I am passionate about knowledge being accessible to and equitable for all.
 I learn and teach by doing so this GitHub repository is a collection of projects, trials, and errors I've worked on as I embark on my journey of becoming a better developer.